hyperledger/anoncreds-spec/spec/privacy_considerations.md

   proofs]] (NRPs) about the source credentials in a presentation without revealing a correlatable identifier for themselves or the source credentials.
-  - If credentials are both revocable and not revoked, the [[ref: Holder]] can produce a NRP for presented source credentials.
+  - If credentials are both revocable and not revoked, the [[ref: Holder]] can produce a valid NRP for presented source credentials.
-  - If credentials are both revocable and revoked, the [[ref: Holder]] cannot produce a NRP for presented source credentials.
+  - If credentials are both revocable and revoked, the [[ref: Holder]] cannot produce a valid NRP for presented source credentials.
-  - If credentials are not revocable, the [[ref: Holder]] cannot produce a NRP for presented source credentials.
+  - If credentials are not revocable, the [[ref: Holder]] cannot produce a valid NRP for presented source credentials.

 The further privacy properties are stated according to [Section 5 of